On this page:

 3 |

-This course lets you explore venture opportunities in the hospitality industry and address the importance of market research and business analysis in identifying prospects.
-This course examines leadership in a start-up, provides an overview of hospitality ownership structures, and discusses how stakeholders impact the viability of a new business.
-Topics also include identifying industry gaps, building value propositions, and understanding the critical aspects of a business plan (marketing, operations, financial and human resources).
+In this course you will explore venture opportunities in the hospitality industry and address the importance of market research and business analysis in identifying prospects.
+This course examines leadership in a start-up, provides an overview of ownership structures within hospitality and discusses how stakeholders impact the viability of a new business.
+Topics also include identifying industry gaps and building value propositions and understanding the key aspects of a business plan (marketing, operations, financial, human resources).
 Pre-requisites:

 |